 The monitor switch is activated (the contacts opened) by the latch head on the door while the door is closed.
-The switch is intended to render the oven inoperative, by means of blowing the monitor fuse, when the contacts of the primary switch and secondary switch fail to open when the door is opened.
+The switch is intended to render the oven inoperative by means of blowing the monitor fuse when the contacts of the primary interlock relay and secondary interlock switch fail to open when the door is opened.